dprgarner/cv/src/cv.md

 ## Employment History

-### **June 2025 - Present:** Natcap, London, UK (Contract role)
+### **June 2025 - April 2026:** Natcap (Contract role - London, UK)

 I worked with a small development team at the nature-intelligence company Natcap.
-Working on the company's enterprise-grade security project, I migrated the company's customer platform from a home-made identity provider onto the Auth0 platform, and created a role-based access control framework for their platform.
+Working on the company's enterprise-grade security project, I migrated the company's customer platform from a home-made identity provider onto the Auth0 platform, and designed and implemented a role-based access control framework for their platform.

+In addition to the security project, I made major improvements to the developer process by rearchitecting the CI workflows and introducing browser-run visual regression tests.

-- **Key Technologies:** Python, Auth0, OAuth 2.0, AWS, Kubernetes, Terraform, PostgreSQL, GraphQL, Apollo (client & server), TypeScript, SQLAlchemy, FastAPI, Pydantic;
+- **Key Technologies:** Python, Auth0, OAuth 2.0, AWS (including EKS and Cloudwatch), Kubernetes, Terraform, PostgreSQL, GraphQL, Apollo (client & server), TypeScript, SQLAlchemy, FastAPI, Playwright, GitHub Actions;

-- **Key Skills:** Role-based access control, writing documentation, code review, unit testing.
+- **Key Skills:** Role-based access control, writing documentation, code review, automated testing (unit, browser, visual regression).

-### **September 2024 - April 2025:** Eurostar, London, UK (Contract role)
+### **September 2024 - April 2025:** Eurostar (Contract role - London, UK)

 I worked with several teams of experienced contractors at the multinational company Eurostar, across a large primarily-TypeScript codebase consisting of new and legacy apps and microservices, creating new features and addressing production bugs on their platforms for train customers and station staff.